shdlabs/SSTorytime/src/README.md

 ## Arrow semantics

-From a code perspective, the semantics are divided into four meta-types called `STtype`s (actually seven with the inverses).
+From a code perspective, the semantics are divided into four meta-types called `STAIndex`s (actually seven with the inverses).
 The types determine the way the links will be searched.

 <pre>

+        // STTypes

 	NEAR = 0      // no inverse 0 = -0
 	LEADSTO = 1   // +/-
 	CONTAINS = 2  // +/-
 	EXPRESS = 3   // +/-

+        // Shifted STAindices

 	ST_OFFSET = EXPRESS // so that ST_OFFSET - EXPRESS == 0
 	ST_TOP = ST_OFFSET + EXPRESS + 1